paroxp/charts/stable/concourse/README.md

 ### Restarting workers

 If a worker isn't taking on work, you can restart the worker with `kubectl delete pod`.

 This will initiate a graceful shutdown by "retiring" the worker, to ensure Concourse doesn't try looking for old volumes on the new worker.

-The value`worker.terminationGracePeriodSeconds` can be used to provide an upper limit on graceful shutdown time before forcefully terminating the container.
-Check the output of `fly workers`, and if a worker is `stalled`, you'll also need to run `fly prune-worker` to allow the new incarnation of the worker to start.
+The value `worker.terminationGracePeriodSeconds` can be used to provide an upper limit on graceful shutdown time before forcefully terminating the container.
+Check the output of `fly workers`, and if a worker is `stalled`, you'll also need to run `fly prune-worker` to allow the new incarnation of the worker to start (when using the `concourse.worker.ephemeral` property, this step is not needed as `stalled` workers get reaped automatically).

-### Worker Liveness Probe

-The worker's Liveness Probe will trigger a restart of the worker if it detects unrecoverable errors, by looking at the worker's logs.
-The set of strings used to identify such errors could change in the future, but can be tuned with `worker.fatalErrors`.
-See [values.yaml](values.yaml) for the defaults.

 ## Configuration